Student Support

 For International Students

-Please contact your International Student Advisor whenever you have questions, or before you take any actions that may impact your F-1 visa.
+Please contact your ISS Advisor whenever you have questions, or before you take any actions that may impact your F-1 visa status.

 To maintain student status at UCLA Extension, you must: